Frequently Asked Questions

 Some CBC/Radio-Canada communities are moderated by internal staff, while others are moderated by external staff.

 For CBC.ca, although CBC sets the guidelines and administers them through a Moderation Manager, in view of the volume of comments readers submit – in excess of 80,000 comments are processed every week – we contract the moderation to ICUC Moderation Services, an internationally recognized private company that specializes in such work.
 ICUC does not release the names of those employees who work as moderators.
-CBC/Radio-Canada and ICUC work in close and ongoing collaboration to ensure accuracy and consistency of moderation across CBC/Radio-Canada’s online communities.
+The relationship between CBC/Radio-Canada and ICUC began in 2007 and we continue to work in close and ongoing collaboration to ensure accuracy and consistency of moderation across CBC/Radio-Canada’s online communities.

 Why and how did CBC/Radio-Canada decide to outsource some of its moderation tasks?